Report this

 To follow this tutorial, you will need:

-On Ubuntu 22.04, you can install MySQL using the APT package repository.
-At the time of this writing, the version of MySQL available in the default Ubuntu repository is version 8.0.28.
+On modern Ubuntu versions (22.04 and later), you can install MySQL using the APT package repository.
+At the time of this writing, the version of MySQL available in the default Ubuntu repository is from the MySQL 8.x series (on Ubuntu 22.04 and 24.04).
+Exact version may vary depending on your Ubuntu release.
+This process covers installing MySQL on Ubuntu and will help you install the MySQL server efficiently and securely.

 To install it, update the package index on your server if you’ve not done so recently: